vanesalcb06/tssproject2-2b5c/docs/source/operating.rst

 .. important::
    --externalport--

+   This is the external port that you can use when making an external connection to your TML solution

+   for external data ingestion.
+You will need this port in the `REST <https://tml.readthedocs.io/en/latest/tmlbuilds.html#step-3b-i-rest-api-client>`_, and `gRPC <https://tml.readthedocs.io/en/latest/tmlbuilds.html#step-3c-i-grpc-api-client>`_ clients.

+   Note: if EXTERNALPORT=-1, TSS will choose a free port randomly.

+   This external port is used by `Viper binary <https://tml.readthedocs.io/en/latest/usage.html>`_: Viper will be listening on this port

+   for a connection as shown here: :ref:`Your Solution TML Binaries`

+   In the TMUX window **Viper-produce**: :ref:`Your Solution TMUX Windows`

 Your Solution Dashboard URL
 -----------------------
 This is the visualization URL for your TML dashboard.
 Note ports may change at runtime.
 The solution documentation will update automatically.